yuriys-kentico/kontent-custom-element-samples/GooglePlacesSearch/README.md

-# Google Places Geo-location Selector Kentico Cloud Custom Element
+# Google Places Geo-location Selector Kentico Kontent Custom Element

-This is a [custom element](https://developer.kenticocloud.com/docs/integrating-content-editing-features) for [Kentico Cloud](https://kenticocloud.com) that allows users to easily get the geo-coordinates for a location using the Google Places API.
+This is a [custom element](https://developer.kenticocloud.com/docs/integrating-content-editing-features) for [Kentico Kontent](https://kenticocloud.com) that allows users to easily get the geo-coordinates for a location using the Google Places API.

 ![Screenshot](screenshot.png)